Hochsteller m 3097

 Approach to Passo di Vizze – Pfitscher Joch m.
 2275

-From Sasso to Passo di Vizze the road is open to private vehicles as far as the IV hairpin along the road m.
-1806.
-From here take a path to the North (signposts «Pfitscher Joch»), or alternatively carry on briefly along the road, then turn to left following the path n.
+From Sasso to Passo di Vizze the road is open to private vehicles as far as the IV hairpin along the road (altitude 1806 m).
+From here take a path in the North direction (signposts «Pfitscher Joch»), or alternatively carry on briefly along the road, then turn to left following the path n.
 3. 1 hour and a half by walking.
 Otherwise a minibus service is available; there are frequent departures both from Sasso-Stein and Passo di Vizze.
 See here more info: Passo di Vizze minibus

 Hochsteller Normal route from Passo di Vizze report